Yandex Cloud

 Where:

 • --cluster-name: Yandex Managed Service for Valkey™ cluster name.
-You can get it with the list of clusters in the folder.
+You can get it from the list of clusters in the folder.

 • --valkey-modules: Valkey™ module parameters: